Glidden Doman: Early life

 Glidden Sweet Doman, the son of Albert E. Doman and Ruth Sweet Doman, was born in Syracuse, New York, on January 28, 1921.
 Living in the small upstate New York village of Elbridge, Doman came from a family of inventors and entrepreneurs.
 His father Albert and uncles Lewis and George Doman were the first to provide electricity for Elbridge, in 1890.
 Doman's elder half-brother, Carl T. Doman, designed air cooled Franklin engines for Franklin automobiles and for aircraft – including for the pioneering Sikorsky VS-300 helicopter.

 In his teens, Doman built a series of six motorized "go carts", and in 1936, at the age of 15, he built a Soapbox Derby racer, the first to be aerodynamically streamlined.
 He won the regional Soapbox Derby race held in Syracuse and placed well in the national championship race in Akron, Ohio.
 (2)(4) Doman also attempted to build an airplane, completing much of the fuselage, but was never able to obtain an engine for it.

 In 1938, Doman enrolled at the University of Michigan (Ann Arbor) College of Engineering, where he majored in aeronautical engineering.
 While at Michigan, Doman joined and later became president of the flying club.
 Another member of the flying club, Joan Hamilton, Doman's future bride, was the only female member of the club.
-Hamilton obtained her private's pilot license and later during World War II she was invited by the famous aviatrix Jackie Cochran to join the WASPs (Women Air Force Service Pilots), but she declined the offer.
+Hamilton obtained her private's pilot license and later during World War II she was invited by the famous aviator Jackie Cochran to join the WASPs (Women Air Force Service Pilots), but she declined the offer.